Sharp remainder terms and stability of weighted Hardy-Poincar\'e and Heisenberg-Pauli-Weyl inequalities related to the Baouendi-Grushin operator: Introduction

+In this paper, we study the non-existence of positive solutions to the PDE (\ref{PDE}).
+We note that our approach is reminiscent of that given in \cite{Kom06} and \cite{goldstein2022nonexistence}.
+We then apply the general condition (Theorem \ref{parabolic eq}) to study the non-existence of positive solution to specific PDEs (Corollaries \ref{cor1} and \ref{cor2}).

 The paper is organized as follows.
 Section~\ref{sec main results} presents our main results and their consequences for general weights.
 In Section~\ref{sec applications}, we apply Theorem~\ref{main thm} to recover the sharp remainders of most known \(L^{p}\)-Hardy-type inequalities (Section \ref{sec sharp remainders}), covering both radial and non-radial weights.
 We also establish new identities for non-radial weights and derive the sharp remainder term for the \(L^{p}\)-Poincar\'e inequality.
-Section \ref{sec hpw sharp} shows the sharp remainder of the HPW inequality in $L^{p}$.
-Section~\ref{proof of main} contains the proof of Theorem~\ref{main thm}, and Section~\ref{proofs of cor} provides the proofs of all corollaries.
+Section \ref{sec hpw sharp} shows the sharp remainder and stability of the $L^{p}$-HPW inequality.
+Finally, in Section \ref{sec: non-exist}, we derive the condition (Theorem \ref{parabolic eq}), with two Corollaries (Corollary \ref{cor1} and Corollary \ref{cor2}), under which the non-existence of positive local solutions to (\ref{PDE}) holds.
+Section~\ref{proof of main} contains the proof of the main result, and Section~\ref{proofs of cor} provides the proofs of all applications of the main result.